 GGR technologies suitable for the UK to use to meet net-zero emissions by 2050

 - Ready-to-use GGR methods such as forestation, habitat restoration, soil carbon sequestration and building with wood or carbonated waste could provide just over a quarter of the target to reach net-zero emissions.

 - Biochar (charcoal used as soil amendment), enhanced terrestrial weathering in agricultural soils, direct air capture (DACCS), and bioenergy with carbon capture and storage (BECCS) could contribute to the rest of the 2050 target.

 What we need to do to achieve net-zero emissions in the UK

 - Rapidly increase forestation to 5% of UK land, restore wetlands and salt marshes, and store more carbon in farmland.

 - Establish an incentive or subsidy system to encourage farmers to use their land to store carbon.
-This could be part of the framework that replaces the Common Agricultural Policy after the UK leaves the EU.

 - Encourage changes in building practice to use wood and cement manufactured with carbonated waste.

 - Develop better ways of monitoring the effectiveness of GGR technologies.

 - Pursue research into the potential of longer- term GGR technologies such as enhanced weathering, biochar, BECCS and DACCS.

 - Capitalise on the UK’s strengths in engineering and industry to establish the infrastructure required for the storage of CO2.